Create Azure resource group

 - Local cluster admin account, with RBAC enabled, this means we don't need to worry about setting up users or assigning roles etc.

-- AKS provide a wide range of ‘turn key’ addons, e.g. monitoring, AAD integration, auto-scaling, GitOps etc, however we’ll not require for any of these to be enabled.
+- AKS provides a wide range of 'turn key' addons, e.g. monitoring, AAD integration, auto-scaling, GitOps etc, however we'll not be using these.

 - The use of SSH keys is skipped with